parkji30/parkji30/README.md

 I am currently developing (or have developed):
 <ol>
-    MagnaPY- a compression optimization software that can be used in any data pipeline.
+    :computer: MagnaPY- a compression optimization software that can be used in any data pipeline.
     <br>
-    MDCF - The Modified Davis Chandrasekhar Fermi Method which calcualtes a magnetic field strength based off polarization data.
+    :computer: MDCF - The Modified Davis Chandrasekhar Fermi Method which calcualtes a magnetic field strength based off polarization data.
 </ol>

 ### Interests :atom: